OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/install.md

-# Learn Linux Shell / Install Shell Software #
+# Linux Shell / Select and Install Shell Software #

+Selecting a Linux shell will define the features of the shell scripting language.
 Linux shell software must be installed before running the shell command program and shell scripts.
-Installing shell software on Windows requires extra effort.
+Installing Linux shell software on Windows requires extra effort.
 Default shell programs will already be installed in Linux environments, although others can additionally be installed.
 This page describes how to install different shell programs, as well as providing background on which shell to use.